DefGuard/wireguard-rs/README.md

 #### Windows development

-For windows development you'll need:
+For Windows development you'll need:

 1. The `stable-x86_64-pc-windows-gnu` rust toolchain.
 Use rustup to change the toolchain: